Billing & Coding Training

 Training Components

-• This blended training includes prework, live virtual training, and post training knowledge assessment.
+- This blended training includes prework and live virtual training.

-• The prework modules will be built into the MI-CCSI learning management system which will allow the user to have a more interactive learning experience by incorporating hands-on application and knowledge assessment throughout each module.
+- The prework modules are built in the MI-CCSI learning management system (LMS) which allows the user to have a more interactive learning experience by incorporating hands-on application and knowledge assessment throughout each module.
 The modules are designed to assist with building knowledge and proficiency.

 Mi-CCSI has been contracted by Blue Cross Blue Shield of Michigan as the training entity for this project.